Entertainment Law Review – Guidelines for Submission of Contributions

 Book reviews are also published in the Review.
 These should be between 600 and 1200 words in length (dependent on the title).
 These are dealt with in-house at Sweet & Maxwell through a central co-ordinator, but may also be sent to the Commissioning Editor.Submitting Copy

 Please email copy as a Word file to the Commissioning Editor, Paul Crick at email@example.com

 Articles and comments should be accompanied by a short abstract of approximately 50 to 70 words, briefly encapsulating the content of the piece.
 Abstracts appear in the contents section of the Review and give a snapshot of each piece.

 All contributions undergo a refereeing process prior to publication, and some amendment may be required (in consultation with the author) to ensure that the piece is suitable for publication in the Review.

 Contributions exceeding the applicable maximum word count will be returned to the author for editing, although in exceptional circumstances contributions slightly above the maximum may be accepted at the discretion of the editorial board.

 It is advisable to email the Commissioning Editor before you start writing, to check whether an article on your chosen topic has already been commissioned.

-Contributors must supply their full contact details for further correspondence and are responsible for complying with the
+Contributors must supply their full contact details for further correspondence and are responsible for complying with the house style guide

 before making a submission.